beaujeant/beaujeant.github.io/AppSec101/lab.md

 Breakpoint 1, 0x08048454 in main ()
 ```

 As you can see, at this stage, the application already did the multiplication and printed the result.
 Once the breakpoint reached, the application pauses.
-At this point, you can read (and write) memory, instructions and registers.
+At this point, you can read (and write) memory, instructions and registers (see chapter [memory](https://beaujeant.github.io/appsec101/memory/)).
 To view the registers, you can run the command:

 ```
 (gdb) info registers